Ammaar-Alam/java-ChatApp/README.md

 4. Launch the server: `npm start`
    - Access at [localhost:1170](http://localhost:1170)

+The application will be running on [http://localhost:1170](http://localhost:1170).

 ## Usage

-Visit the [live chat](https://java-webchat-4f4062c7f659.herokuapp.com/) or local version, enter a username, and start messaging.
+After starting the server, open a web browser and go to [http://localhost:1170](http://localhost:1170).
+Enter a username to join the chat room.
+You can then start sending messages and see other users in the room.

-## Contributions
+## Contributing

-Enhance the chat by:
+Contributions to improve the chat application are welcome.
+Please follow these steps to contribute:

-1. Forking the repo.
+1. Fork the repository.
-2. Creating a feature branch: `git checkout -b new-feature`.
+2. Create a new branch: `git checkout -b feature-branch-name`.
-3. Committing changes: `git commit -am 'Add feature'`.
+3. Make changes and commit them: `git commit -am 'Add some feature'`.
-4. Pushing to the branch: `git push origin new-feature`.
+4. Push to the branch: `git push origin feature-branch-name`.
-5. Opening a pull request.
+5. Create a new Pull Request.

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.